HeidiWindkraft/sic/bparser/readme.md

 ## Acknowledgments

-The template for this file was [PurpleBooth's README-Template.md](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2), but I removed a lot of stuff, because of laziness.
+The template for this file was [PurpleBooth's README-Template.md](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2), but I removed a lot of stuff because of laziness.